Celtx Blog

 Delivered with a straight face, deadpan humor contrasts serious delivery with absurd content.
 Asteroid City (2023) blends deadpan with surreal situations to create a unique comedic tone.

 Here, we see that the humor often arises from the characters’ nonchalant reactions to the most outrageous events.
-In this scene, an atom bomb is tested, with little reaction.
+In this scene, an alien comes down from the sky, with little reaction.

 While you can combine different types of comedy into your script, it’s important to be clear on what stands out for your story.
 For example, is it a slapstick comedy that relies on physical humor, with a little deadpan thrown in?
 Or does the humor stem mainly from satire, and the physical comedy adds a little extra flavor?